gcharvin/DetecDiv/README.md

 ROIs come either from a fov or from an exisiting classi object This function will preserve training sets and reformat it if the number of classes are different

-myproject.processing.classification(index).setClasses(classnames)
+myproject.processing.classification(id).setClasses(classnames)
 allows the user to define and to reassign classes in the classi object and dependencies (ROIs) number of classes can be extended or decreased

-myproject.userTraining(classifid)
+myproject.myproject.processing.classification(id).userTraining

-launches a GUI to train the classifier classifid using a specific ROIs
+launches a GUI to set the ground truth using a specific ROI

-myproject.trainClassifier(classifid)

-trains the classifier using the training defined by the user

-myproject.formatDataForTraining(classifid)
+myproject.myproject.processing.classification(id).formatDataForTraining

-formats data to be used by the classifier; this function is called first when launching the trainClassifier function
+formats data to be used by the classifier;
+this must be done before launching the training procedure

+myproject.myproject.processing.classification(id).setTrainingParam
+request parameters values for training the classifier; default values can be entered

+myproject.processing.classification(id).trainClassifier
+1) asks whether the trainingset needs to be formatted
+2) asks whether training parameters must be updated
+3) then trains the classifier

 myproject.validateTrainingData(classifid)